bernedom/bernedom.github.io/_posts/2026-01-27-encryption-at-rest.md

 {% include mermaid-script.html %}

 **As embedded devices store more and more sensitive data, encryption-at-rest becomes a critical requirement.** Especially for devices that are publicly accessible or deployed in untrusted environments, protecting data while the device is powered down is essential.
 Together with [secure boot](https://softwarecraft.ch/secure-boot-yocto/), **encryption at rest** ensures that data stored on the device remains confidential and tamper-proof, even if the device is physically compromised.
 This article describes how to implement LUKS encryption for embedded Linux devices based on the [Raspberry Pi Compute Module 4](https://www.raspberrypi.com/products/compute-module-4/?variant=raspberry-pi-cm4001000) using the yocto Project.
+(Warning, this is a long read!)

 ## Encryption at rest in embedded Linux in a nutshell